Ultramarine-Linux/cappy/README.md

 It is designed to be a DNF-based alternative to OpenSUSE's YaST2, with a focus on simplicity and pure approachability.

-Currently, Cappy is in its early stages of development, and only exists as a DNF/Yum repository management frontend in GTK3.

 Cappy is planned to have the following features:

 * A graphical user interface for managing repositories and packages.